nie-lang/DeepImageStitching-1.0/README.md

 sdfas
 ```

-2. Place the trained homography model in    .
-And download the pretrained model of vgg19 from:
+2. And download the pretrained model of vgg19 from:
 ```
 https://github.com/machrisaa/tensorflow-vgg
 ```